NATIONAL VANILLA PUDDING DAY

 The creamy pudding we are more familiar with today is related to the custard, minus the eggs.

-The earliest packaged pudding in the United States was marketed by My-T-Fine in 1918.
+My-T-Fine produced the earliest packaged pudding in the United States in 1918.
 This and other puddings like them still required cooking on the stove.
 The instant version came along in the mid-1940s.
 On its own or as an ingredient in a larger recipe, pudding can be enjoyed in a variety of flavors.